izztwiggy/project1-castaways/README.md

         if points = 0, then you lose
         if you guess all the letters in word then you win: aka when template doesnt have "_" in it

+Step 4.
+Add the Dictionary API to get lists of words to use for random word
+    -update the list and generate random words from that list